M6 (TV channel)

 M6 ([ɛm sis]), also known as Métropole Television, is the most profitable private national French television channel and the third most watched television network in the French-speaking world.
-M6 is the head channel of the M6 Group media empire that owns several TV channels, magazines, publications, movie production and media-related firms etc. It is owned by RTL Group.
+M6 is the head channel of the M6 Group media empire that owns several TV channels, magazines, publications, movie production companies, and media-related firms.
+It is owned by RTL Group.

-On 20 May 2021 it was announced that M6 Group, owners of the channel, has proposed a merger with TF1 Group, which owns TF1.
-On 16 September 2022, it was announced that the merger was officially abandoned.
+On 20 May 2021, it was announced that M6 Group, owners of the channel, has proposed a merger with TF1 Group, which owns competing commercial network TF1.
+On 16 September 2022, it was announced that the merger was officially abandoned, citing concerns from French antitrust regulator, the Autorité de la concurrence, regarding competition in the advertising sector; the combined entity was likely to have been required to sell either primary channel (M6 or TF1) for the merger to proceed.

 History

-M6 launched on 1 March 1987 at 11:15 am CET taking the place of TV6.
+M6 launched on 1 March 1987, at 11:15 am CET, taking the place of TV6.

-M6's current on-air brand image, introduced in May 2020 suggests that it tailors its service to teenagers and young-adult demographics.
+M6's current on-air brand image, introduced in May 2020, suggests that it tailors its service to teenagers and young-adult demographics.
 Its current programs lineup include: